 - Institute of Inter-American Affairs.
 Established in 1942 under the auspices of the Coordinator of Inter-American Affairs (see RG 229) to strengthen friendship and understanding among the American Republics, especially in fields of public health, sanitation, agriculture, and education.
 Transferred to the Department of State in 1946, to the Technical Cooperation Administration (TCA) in 1950, and abolished in August 1953 with functions transferred to the Foreign Operations Administration (FOA).

 None of the foreign assistance agencies maintained a central filing system.
 Instead, each operating office maintained its own records.
 Using published sources such as agency reports and telephone books, organization manuals, and references in the records, researchers must identify the office or offices that dealt with the subject of research in order to locate documentation of interest.

 The records can be arranged in variety of ways.
 Many offices used centralized files, but in almost all cases, there are separate files on special subjects maintained on an office-wide basis or maintained by individuals responsible for special topics.
 Over time, offices used a variety of filing schemes.
 Some organizations created their own filing systems while others used the file manuals prescribed for agency use.

 Documentation on these agencies and their programs also will be found in the records of the Department of State, particularly the central file.

-You can search ARC for entries from RG 469 or see a description in the Guide to Federal Records, or read blog posts on names and keyword searches in RG 469.
+You can search the National Archives Catalog for entries from RG 469 or see a description in the Guide to Federal Records, or read blog posts on names and keyword searches in RG 469.